 If an adviser concludes that a transfer is not in your interests, this is not necessarily a barrier to the transfer taking place.
 If you are insistent that you wish the transfer to go ahead, some advisers will implement the transfer in any case, stressing that this is not in line with their advice and that you need to accept responsibility for this decision.
 Others will simply decline to facilitate the transfer and you will need to go elsewhere.
 This is something worth exploring with your adviser before starting the process.

-In the next two sections we consider some of the reasons why turning DB pension rights and putting the money into a DC pension instead might be a good idea for some, and then some of the reasons why others might be better advised to keep their pension rights where they are.
+In the next two sections we consider some of the reasons why converting your DB pension rights and putting the money into a DC pension instead might be a good idea for some, and then some of the reasons why others might be better advised to keep their pension rights where they are.

-3 This right does not apply to members of ‘unfunded’ schemes such as those in the public sector for teachers, nurses, civil servants and others, as there is no ‘fund’ to transfer.
+4 This right does not apply to members of ‘unfunded’ schemes such as those in the public sector for teachers, nurses, civil servants and others, as there is no ‘fund’ to transfer.
 There is also no right to transfer if you're in the 12 months leading up to your pension scheme's normal retirement age.

 Whilst DB pension rights can be very valuable and attractive, they can also be rather rigid and inflexible.
 For example, a scheme may have a set pension age and although taking an early pension may be possible, it may not be on favourable terms.
 In this case, taking your pension earlier may mean it is much lower than if you had waited until you reached pension age.
 Similarly, a scheme may have generous arrangements for married members who leave behind a widow or widower but these may be of no value to unmarried members of the scheme.